priyanshu2119/Defenders-/README.md

   ```sh
   npm run dev
   ```
-  This will start the Vite development server, typically on `http://localhost:5173`.
+  This will start the Vite development server, typically on `http://localhost:5173`, with hot-reloading enabled.

 - **Production build**
   ```sh
   npm run build
   ```
-  This command builds the application for production to the `dist` folder.
+  This command bundles the application for production into the `dist` folder.

 - **Preview production build**
   ```sh